DevExpress-Examples/out-of-maintenance-Reporting_How-to-export-documents-with-token-based-authentication-in-the-web-docu/Readme.md

 The [WebDocumentViewerApiController](https://documentation.devexpress.com/AspNet/DevExpress.Web.Mvc.Controllers.WebDocumentViewerApiController.Invoke.method)'s **Invoke** action processes all requests from the Web Document Viewer.
 In this example, access to this action is restricted using the [Bearer authentication](https://docs.microsoft.com/en-us/aspnet/web-api/overview/security/individual-accounts-in-web-api).
 The **IWebDocumentViewerExportResultUriGenerator** service allows you to override the mechanism of getting export results.

 This example demonstrates how to use Bearer-based authentication in ASP.NET MVC applications and export documents in it.

 To accomplish this task, do the following:
-- Set up Bearer token authentication.- Assign the [Authorize](https://docs.microsoft.com/en-us/dotnet/api/system.web.mvc.authorizeattribute) attribute to the Web Document Viewer controller's **Invoke** action.
+- Set up Bearer token authentication.
+- Assign the [Authorize](https://docs.microsoft.com/en-us/dotnet/api/system.web.mvc.authorizeattribute) attribute to the Web Document Viewer controller's **Invoke** action.
 - Implement the **IWebDocumentViewerExportResultUriGenerator** interface and register it in the service container.
 In the **CreateUri** method, save an exported document to any storage and return the URI to access it from the client side.
 - Enable the asynchronous export mechanism on the Web Document Viewer's client-side.
 - Apply the Bearer token to all the reporting AJAX requests.